 Tell your doctor if you have bloody urine, decrease in how much or how often you urinate, painful or difficult urination, lower back or side pain, fever, chills, or swelling of the face, finger, or lower legs.
 These may be symptoms of a serious kidney problem.

 This medicine may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.

 Serious allergic reactions may occur with this medicine.
-Check with your doctor right away if you have hives or welts, itching, redness of the skin, trouble breathing, or a skin rash.
+Check with your doctor right away if you have a skin rash, hives or welts, itching, redness of the skin, trouble breathing, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs.

 This medicine may increase the risk of bone fractures.
 Ask your doctor about ways to keep your bones strong to help prevent fractures.